Solid Models

 restrict_to_volume(sm::SolidModel, volume)

-Replace all entities and groups with their intersection with sm[volume, 3].
+Checks if all surfaces and volumes are contained within sm[volume, 3], and if not performs an intersection operation replacing all entities and groups with their intersection with sm[volume, 3].

 Embeds entities if they are on the boundary of higher-dimensional entities and removes duplicate entities.